ojplg/legup/README.md

   * Error messages on user/organization creation

 * roll call votes are not parsed, just third readings, should that change?
-* force renewal of legislator name if necessary - or just update overrides?
 * different grade levels between house and senate - grading should just be completely separate
 * bills should include bill type in persistence, not just chamber